dmuth/diceware/README.md

 # Who built this? / Contact

-My name is Douglas Muth, and I am a full-time software engineer in Philadelphia, PA.
+My name is Douglas Muth, and I am a software engineer in Philadelphia, PA.

 There are several ways to get in touch with me:
 - Email to doug.muth AT gmail DOT com or dmuth AT dmuth DOT org